projecthydra-labs/hydra-validations/README.md

-active-model-validators
+hydra-validators
 =======================

-Custom validators based on ActiveModel::Validations
+Custom validators for Hydra applications based on ActiveModel::Validations.